Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Junee, placing the area among the bottom 25% of areas assessed nationally

-The estimated count of 443 people in the area per dwelling approval reflects its quiet, low activity development environment.
-According to the latest AreaSearch quarterly estimate, Junee is expected to grow by 672 residents through to 2041.
-Construction maintains a reasonable pace with projected growth, although buyers may encounter growing competition as population increases.
+The estimated count of 443 people per dwelling approval reflects its quiet, low activity development environment as of June 2021.
+Looking ahead, Junee is expected to grow by 663 residents through to 2041, according to the latest AreaSearch quarterly estimate released in September 2021.
+Construction is maintaining a reasonable pace with projected growth, although buyers could encounter growing competition as population increases over time.

 Frequently Asked Questions - Development